 Wine pairing for a charcuterie board

 Champagne and Cremant (sparkling French wines not from the Champagne region) go with everything!
 However, there’s so much choice for great wines it’s hard to know where to start.
-We asked the experts at SomMailier Wine Club in the USA for their suggestions for wine pairing the different flavors of a charcuterie board:
+So here’s our easy guide to wine pairing for cheese and cold meats:

 Wine to pair with soft cheeses